Escape of Charles II: Trent to Shoreham, and escape to France

 In the early hours of 13 October, the King and Phelips rode from Heale House to Warnford Down, where they met Wilmot and Gunter.
 From there, the party set out for Hambledon, where Gunter's sister lived and in whose house they stayed for the night.
-Next day, they rode to the fishing village of Brighthelmstone (now Brighton), fifty miles away, stopping at Houghton for a meal before riding to the village of Bramber, which to their horror was filled with soldiers.
-Gunter decided their only course of action was to boldly ride through the village.
+Next day, they rode to the fishing village of Brighthelmstone (now Brighton), fifty miles away, stopping at Houghton for a meal before riding to the village of Bramber, which was filled with soldiers.
+Gunter decided they would boldly ride through the village.
 As they were leaving, a party of around fifty soldiers rode rapidly towards them before dashing past and up a narrow lane, giving the travellers a severe fright.
 At the village of Beeding, Gunter left the group to ride on alone while the rest of the party continued by a different route, meeting Gunter at the George Inn at Brighthelmstone on the evening of 14 October.

 Gunter knew that the George Inn was a safe place to spend the night.
 However, when Captain Tattersell arrived he recognised the King and was furious.
 His fury drew the attention of the inn-keeper, who also recognised Charles, having once been a servant to his father Charles I. Charles in his turn recognised the inn-keeper and remarked to Gunter that "the fellow knows me and I him; I hope he is an honest fellow".
 Meanwhile, the angry Tattersell demanded an additional £200 as danger-money.
 Once the King and Gunter had agreed, Tattersell unreservedly pledged himself to the King's service.
-The King then rested briefly before setting out for the boat at Shoreham, a few miles west.
+The King rested briefly before setting out for the boat at Shoreham, a few miles west.

 Around 2 am on 15 October, the King and Wilmot boarded the Surprise, which sailed on the high tide five hours later.
-Two hours after that, a troop of cavalry arrived in Shoreham to arrest the King, having been given orders to search for "a tall, black [haired] man, six feet two inches in height".
+Two hours after that, a troop of cavalry arrived in Shoreham to arrest the King, having been given orders to search for "a tall, black man, six feet two inches in height".

 The King and Wilmot landed in France at Fécamp, near Le Havre, on the morning of 16 October 1651.

 France, and eventual return to England

 The next day Charles went to Rouen and then on to Paris to stay with his mother, Queen Henrietta Maria.
-He was not to return to England for nine years.
+He did not return to England for nine years.